Finding Dispersed Families: Finding participants

-Advertising to appear on Finding Dispersed Families went live on June 26, 1983 with an original plan to air 200 stories on the program.
-Within two days, over 1000 applications were received, leading producers to make the decision that 850 people would be featured on the broadcast.
-In an attempt to increase the broadcast's success in re-connecting families, these applicants went through a series of interviews and were later assigned into four groups based on the likelihood that they would be reunited with their family.
+Beginning on June 26, 1983, advertisements solicited applications for appearing on Finding Dispersed Families, with an original plan to air 200 stories on the program.
+Within two days, over 1,000 applications were received; producers decided that 850 people would be featured on the broadcast.
+In an attempt to increase the broadcast's success in re-connecting families, these applicants went through a series of interviews and were later assigned to four groups based on the likelihood that they would be reunited with their family.
 Those with the highest likelihood of reunion presented their cases first on the program.
-To feature all 850 applicants selected, each individual shared their case to find their missing family member through holding up a sign that featured a number and their story.
-On the first day of the program, 36 Koreans were reunited with their long-lost family members.
-Within days later, the walls of the KBS building as well as neighbouring sidewalks and the Yeouido Plaza were covered with posters looking for separated relatives.
-Due to the build up of such large crowds, the police were called to maintain order and safety amongst civilians.
-As the broadcast continued, the plaza remained full with citizens wanting to feature on the broadcast and thus, the "Finding Dispersed Families Headquarters" was established at the KBS main building.
+Each individual shared their case to find their missing family member by holding up a sign that featured a number and their story.
+On the first day of the program, 36 people were reunited with long-lost family members.
+Within days, the walls of the KBS building as well as neighbouring sidewalks and the Yeouido Plaza were covered with posters looking for separated relatives.
+Due to large crowds, the police were called to maintain order and safety amongst civilians.
+As the broadcast continued, the plaza remained full of citizens hoping to feature on the broadcast.
+Thus, a "Finding Dispersed Families Headquarters" was established at the KBS main building.
 The secondary part of the live broadcast began on July 1, 1983 at 10:15 p.m.
-KST and marked the start of the 138 days of live broadcasting that followed.
+KST, marking the start of the 138 days of live broadcasting that followed.

 Production

-To carry out the broadcast successfully, KBS employed 1641 broadcasting experts at a corporate level.
+At the corporate level, KBS had 1,641 broadcasting employees.
 Journalists from 25 nations delivered reunion news in front of the KBS lobby and KBS installed 24 television sets inside and outside the building to help Korean civilians stay up to date with the program.
-Whilst over 100,952 people applied to appear on the program, only 53,536 cases were aired.
+More than 100,952 people applied to appear on the program, and 53,536 cases were aired.
 Of these participants, 10,189 families were reunited.
-At its peak, the broadcast received a viewing rate of 78% with 4,943,118 people watching the campaign.
+At its peak, the broadcast had a rating of 78% with 4,943,118 people watching the campaign.
 The broadcast ended at 4:00 a.m.
-KST on November 14, 1983, however it continues to be streamed to this day through access via the KBS archives.
+KST on November 14, 1983.